SELF GUIDED AUDIO TOURS HAWAII

 Making a Reservation to Hike Angel’s Landing

-Reservations are mandatory to hike Angel’s Landing.
 Permits come in two varieties.
-There’s the advanced notice lottery, which they draw by season.
+There’s the advanced notice lottery, which is drawn quarterly.
 Applications open up about 2 months before the start of the season and close a little over a month prior.
 Check the NPS website to see when to apply.

-The other lottery is the 24-hour lottery, applied for the day before, between the hours of midnight and 3:00 p.m., MST.
+The other way to apply is via the 24-hour lottery.
+You'll submit for this one the day before, between the hours of midnight and 3:00 p.m., MST.

 download shaka guide